 Charaterisation and pre-clinical development of a novel dual activity anti-androgen for castration resistant prostate cancer

-Following a two-year postdoc in Cancer Biology at the University of Wisconsin, Madison, USA where he discovered novel anti-androgens, he took up a Senior Scientist position at the Cancer Research UK Cambridge Institute at the University of Cambridge, UK.
-Here, Mohammad performed some ground-breaking work, identifying the first kinase that can act as a chaperone for AR and is a drug target.
+Following a postdoc in Cancer Biology at the University of Wisconsin, where he discovered novel anti-androgens, he took up a Senior Scientist position at the Cancer Research UK Cambridge Institute at the University of Cambridge.
+Here, Mohammad performed some ground-breaking work, identifying the first mammalian kinase that can act as a chaperone for the androgen receptor and is a drug target.

 At Surrey, his work uncovered a novel synthetic lethal relationship between the androgen receptor and Poly (ADP-Ribose) Polymerase pathway which is being clinically exploited to treat castration-resistant prostate cancer (CRPC).
 His lab identified PDZ binding Kinase as a mediator of androgen receptor function in CRPC thus revealing the molecular mechanism underlying the failure of hormone therapy for prostate cancer.
 This work contributed to understanding pathways that can cause the failure of hormone/radiation therapy and can thus be exploited in developing combination approaches for effective cancer treatment.
 For his discoveries on a novel dual activity anti-androgenic drug which is currently in development, Dr. Asim was awarded a Young Investigator Award from the Prostate Cancer Foundation.
 In addition to his role at Surrey, Dr. Asim concurrently holds visiting scientist posts at the Universities of Oxford and Cambridge.